Liam-Malone/SDL_GPU-Learning/README.md

 Learning how to write a basic renderer on top of SDL3's SDL_gpu API.

-This will hopefully be the renderer that gets used in GAME.
+This will hopefully be the renderer that gets used in GAME (My game project, yet-to-be-titled).
 For now that project remains on the standard SDL3 SDL_Renderer (built for OpenGL backend), but hopefully I can progress this renderer and get it to a good enough stage to not have to deal with that dual-state management nightmare.

 ## Resources